-Sweden’s example has thrown Australia’s workplace culture into the spotlight and employee productivity levels have shown to be deteriorating alongside our work-life balance.
+Sweden’s example has thrown Australia’s workplace culture into the spotlight.
+Employee productivity levels have shown to be deteriorating alongside our work-life balance.
 A whopping two-thirds of Australian’s admit they do the bare minimum at work and only 20% think they should be more productive.

 Taken together, these statistics challenge the Australian ‘hard yakka’ self-perception and suggests that our productivity levels can improve.
-Zaki Ameer, founder of Dream Design Property, manages a staff of 25 and uses some simple, yet effective strategies to ensure his team remains happy and productive.
+Zaki Ameer, founder of Dream Design Property, manages a staff of 25.
+He uses some simple, yet effective strategies to ensure his team remains happy and productive.

 Here are his 10 essential tips:

 - Recent studies have shown that Australian’s put in 6 hours of unpaid overtime each week which ends up costing our economy around $305 billion each year.
 There are a great number of benefits to ensuring a healthy work-life balance for your employees.
 Their personal health and happiness will increase, leading to improvements in their workplace productivity.
 Fewer hours can mean greater progress.

 - Money is a great motivator, no doubt.
 Many organizations structure their payment systems to provide financial incentives for all levels of employees, not just senior executives.
 Not only will this ensure dedication, but it will make employees feel valued.
 Furthermore, this system demands recognition for good work, something that is a very powerful motivator!

 - Many organizations use meetings exclusively for communication and problem-solving.
 It’s important to use these meetings to celebrate success and congratulate your staff.
 For every mistake that is brought up, be sure to mention success.
 Build constructive momentum within your team and create a sense of accomplishment.